microsoft/FeatureManagement-Dotnet/README.md

 The simplest use case for feature flags is to do a conditional check for whether a feature is enabled to take different paths in code.
 The uses cases grow from there as the feature flag API begins to offer extensions into ASP.Net Core.

 ### Feature Check
 The basic form of feature management is checking if a feature is enabled and then performing actions based on the result.
-This is done through the `IFeatureManager`'s `IsEnabled` method.
+This is done through the `IFeatureManager`'s `IsEnabledAsync` method.

 ```
 ...
 IFeatureManager featureManager;
 ...
-if (featureManager.IsEnabled(nameof(MyFeatureFlags.FeatureU)))
+if (await featureManager.IsEnabledAsync(nameof(MyFeatureFlags.FeatureU)))
 {
     // Do something
 }